rhw-repo/odin-project-calculator/README.md

-The Odin Project Foundations - Project: Make An Online Calculator https://www.theodinproject.com/lessons/foundations-calculator
+### The Odin Project Foundations - Project: Make An Online Calculator

-Other work commitments put this project on hold a number of times for many weeks, recently revisited it:
+https://www.theodinproject.com/lessons/foundations-calculator

-Main branch currently contains work in progress
+Main branch currently contains work in progress, on hold due to other projects:

-Other branches show 'development process', ideas, experiments
+Currently the calculator will evaluate one sum.

-Currently the calculator will evaluate one sum
+Basic mathematical operations are unit-tested in the code.
-Next steps are:
+Other branches show 'development process', ideas, experiments.

-- allow it to evaluate a series of sums,
+## Technologies Used:

-- add in decimal point, 'clear' and 'backspace' functionality, round of decimal point numbers,
+- **HTML5**: Structure of the calculator.
-- debug
+- **CSS3**: Styling and layout.
+Used flexbox and grid for layouts.
-- finish the HTML and CSS including accessibility checks
+- **JavaScript**: For the calculator's functionality.
-- add in keyboard support
+- **Google Fonts**: For additional typography styles, specifically Lexend Deca , Open Sans, Roboto Slab, and Orbitron.

-Aim: basic maths calculator that simply does the sums you want it to.
+Inputs: user clicks on buttons or entering numbers and operators with keyboard.

-Takes input by user clicking on buttons or entering numbers and operators with keyboard.
+Outputs:'calculator LED display panel' shows user input then the sum's total.

-Outputs: to a 'calculator display panel' showing user input then the sum's total.
+ ## License

-Skills: HTML, CSS, JavaScript
+Copyright &copy; R Westnidge Brown, 2023.
+All rights reserved.